traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 We'll copy over the style from the first layer to the second one, as it looked better.
 Right click on the `Output` in the legend and choose `Styles > Copy style > All styles categories`, then right click on the `serviced area` layer and choose `Styles > Paste style > All styles categories`.
 You can now delete the `Output` layer.

-You project should now look like this.
+Your project should now look like this.

 ![](images/tutorial_02/serviced_area.png)